mouryasashank/Google-Search/README.md

 # Google-Search

 Easy to convert from photo to text.
-Also Bordering the impotant ones.
+We can also border the impotant ones.

+Here we used Search() function.